Authorities say no one was driving Tesla before deadly crash

-HOUSTON (AP) — Two people were killed in the fiery crash of a Tesla and authorities say there was no one in the driver’s seat, although it is not clear whether the car’s driver-assist system was being used.
+HOUSTON (AP) — Two people were killed in Texas in the fiery crash of a Tesla and authorities say there was no one in the driver’s seat at the time of the crash, although it’s not clear whether the car’s driver-assist system was being used.

-A Harris County constable told television stations in Houston that there was a person in the front passenger seat and another in a rear passenger seat after the wreck in the Houston suburb of Spring.
+A Harris County constable told television stations in Houston that there was a person in the front passenger seat and another in a rear passenger seat after the wreck Saturday night in the Houston suburb of Spring.

 Harris County Precinct 4 Constable Mark Herman said authorities are certain that no one was driving the car at the time of the crash.